thisisisa3/IGJ-thesis-code/README.md

 - **DATA_eCOLI.xlsx**: Preprocessed dataset used throughout the analyses.
 - **DATA_eCOLI_raw.xlsx**: Preprocessed dataset prior to logarithmic transformation.
 - **Escherichia coli_2018.xlsx**: Source dataset from which the project was initiated, based on the data preparation performed by Ana Azcue.
+- - **poly_deg1_ep400.xlsx**: Contains the 100 most significant coefficients for each of the 20 final polynomials generated using the NN2Poly methodology up to degree 1, using 400 epochs.
-- **poly_deg2.xlsx**: Contains the 100 most significant coefficients for each of the 20 final polynomials generated using the NN2Poly methodology up to degree 2.
+- **poly_deg2_ep400.xlsx**: Contains the 100 most significant coefficients for each of the 20 final polynomials generated using the NN2Poly methodology up to degree 2, using 400 epochs.
-- **poly_deg3.xlsx**: Contains the 100 most significant coefficients for each of the 20 final polynomials generated using the NN2Poly methodology up to degree 3.
+- **poly_deg3_ep400.xlsx**: Contains the 100 most significant coefficients for each of the 20 final polynomials generated using the NN2Poly methodology up to degree 3, using 400 epochs.